 In order to teach a specific subject, you need to have an endorsement.
 Endorsements come with different levels, equivalent to the grade levels you can teach at.

-To get an endorsement to teach a specific subject, you must:
+To earn an endorsement to teach a specific subject, you must:

 - Have completed coursework in your preferred endorsement area

 - Take tests that demonstrate your content knowledge